 The State agrees to inform the Regional Administrator in advance of any proposed program changes that would affect the State's implementation of the authorized program.
-Program changes of concern include modifications of the State's legal authorities (i.e., statutes, regulations, and judicial or legislative actions affecting those authorities), modifications of Memoranda of Agreement or Understanding with other agencies, and modifications of resource levels that would have a negative impact on the State's ability to carry out the terms of this MOA (i.e., available or budgeted personnel and funds).
-The State recognizes that program revisions must be made in accordance with the provisions of 40 CFR §271.21, and that, until approved by EPA, revisions are not authorized as RCRA Subtitle C requirements.
+Program changes of concern include modification of the State's legal authorities (i.e., statutes, regulations, and judicial or legislative actions affecting those authorities), modifications of Memoranda of Agreement or Understanding with other agencies, and modifications of resource levels that would have a negative impact on the State's ability to carry out the terms of this MOA (i.e., available or budgeted personnel and funds).
+The State recognizes that program revisions must be made in accordance with the provisions of 40 CFR §271.21, and that until approved by EPA, revisions are not authorized as RCRA Subtitle C requirements.

-EPA and the State will agree on the type and frequency of reports which the State will prepare for EPA to maintain oversight of the implementation of the State's authorized program.
-A specific list of reports and their frequency will be included in the Grant Work Plan and will constitute a grant commitment for the State.
+EPA and the State will agree on the type and frequency of reports the State will prepare for EPA to maintain oversight of the implementation of the State's authorized program.
+A specific list of reports and their frequency will be included in the grant work plan and will constitute a grant commitment for the State.
 Reporting will include, but not be limited to, the following:

-- 1. Government Performance and Results Act ("GPRA") goals and accomplishments; - 2.
+- 1. Government Performance and Results Act (GPRA) goals and accomplishments; - 2.
 Information required pursuant to 40 CFR §270.5; - 3.
-Biennial report summarizing the quantities and types of hazardous waste generated, transported, treated, stored, and disposed of in the State by October 1 of each even-numbered year; - 4.
+Biennial report summarizing the quantities and types of hazardous waste generated, transported, treated, stored, and disposed of in the State by October 1 of each even-numbered year. - 4.
 Copies of inspection reports, record reviews, and sampling results for all commercial facilities, treatment, storage, and disposal facilities (TSDFs), large quantity generators (LQGs), Federal facilities and non-notifiers.
-For small quantity generators (SQGs), the above reports need only be submitted where there are detected violations; - 5.
-Copies of all enforcement actions, orders and judgments regarding commercial facilities, non-notifiers, TSDFs, Federal facilities, generators and SQGs; and - 6.
-Reports containing statistical summaries and charts of each quarter's accomplishments for compliance and enforcement.
-Where appropriate, facility information should be listed by category (e.g., generators, TSDFs, etc) and include EPA ID numbers.
+For small quantity generators (SQGs), the above need only be submitted where there are detected violations; - 5.
+Copies of all enforcement actions, orders and judgements regarding commercial facilities, non-notifiers, TSDFs, Federal facilities, generators and SQGs; and - 6.
+Reports containing statistical summaries and charts of each quarter's accomplishments for compliance and enforcement, listed by category and EPA ID number.

-Pursuant to 40 CFR §271.8, EPA reserves the right to request any information it deems necessary relating to the State's approved program in a manner to be specified in the Grant Work Plan.
+Pursuant to 40 CFR §271.8 EPA reserves the right to request any information it deems necessary relating to the State's approved program in a manner to be specified in the grant work plan.

-The State agrees to provide permit and closure information to EPA as specified in the Grant Work Plan.
-A listing of the information which the State will submit to EPA and a submittal schedule will be included in the Grant Work Plan and will constitute a grant commitment for the State.
+The State agrees to provide permit and closure information to EPA as specified in the grant work plan.
+A listing of the information which the State will submit to EPA and a submittal schedule will be included in the grant work plan and will constitute a grant commitment for the State.
 Examples of the required information include, but are not limited to, the following: